-continues to grow.

-the urban workforce in growth centers nationwide.
-The company also reactivated its economic and socialized housing segment as the country's housing backlog
+PHINMA Properties shapes new urban communities nurturing Filipinos to become better citizens, believing that supportive communities can help our countrymen achieve their full potential.
+The affordable housing segment remained PHINMA Properties' primary market this 2023, with its Maayo line still focused on the urban workforce in growth centers nationwide.
+The company also reactivated its economic and socialized housing segment as the country's housing backlog continues to grow.

-For 2023, PHINMA Properties registered consolidated revenues of ₱2.52 billion and a consolidated net income after tax of ₱114.12 million-a 17% year-on-year climb.
+For 2023, PHINMA Properties registered consolidated revenues of \$\frac{1}{2}\$.52 billion and a consolidated net income after tax of ₱114.12 million-a 17% year-on-year climb.